 On the contrary, these full-face MTB helmets are ideally made for downhill rides or any other riding at high speed where the chance of injury is increased.
 Full face helmet styles provide full coverage to your ear, jaws, cheeks, and chin as well.

-However, these models appear to be a bit heavier than half shell helmets, although they are constructed with high-end light material as carbon fiber.
+However, these models appear to be a bit heavier than half-shell helmets, although they are constructed with high-end light material such as carbon fiber.
 Being a complicated design these helmets can sometimes be a little pricier due to they offer you a choice to modify your safety shield which encompasses safety components such as neck braces.

 1- Comfort Level